cathmarkert/Avanti-bootcamp-cdd/README.md

-# <Avanti Bootcamp Activities>
+# Avanti Bootcamp Activities

-Ih this repository are all the activities and insights I had during the Avanti Bootcamp!
+In this repository are all the activities and insights I had during the Avanti Bootcamp!

 ## Developer
  - [Catherine Bezerra Markert](https://github.com/cathmarkert)